Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 ## Article 5: Internal Market

-By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make agreements and perform exchanges between it various roles.
+By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make agreements and perform exchanges between its various Value Streams.

 ### 5.1 Value Stream Status